CakeDC/users/Docs/Documentation/Extending-the-Plugin.md

         // ...
 ```

+**You also need to update permissions rules in your file config/permissions.php
+to match the new controller.**

 Note you'll need to **copy the Plugin templates** you need into your project templates/MyUsers/[action].php

 You may also need to load some helpers in your AppView: